Simian-Web-Apps/simian-deploy-render/README.md

 The endpoint to a module called `my_first_simian_app.py` stored in the `apps` folder would be `https://YOUR_SUBDOMAIN.onrender.com/my-first-simian-app`

-# Deploy to FastAPI web service on Render
+# Deploy to web service on Render
 To get started you can deploy directly from this read-only GitHub repository to your own render.com web service.
+Just click the "Deploy to Render" button below.

 > If you are new to Render you will need to create an account.